 The rhythm is not complicated.
 In fact, the composite rhythm boils down to straight eighth notes with a syncopated kick.
 The reason it sounds richer than straight eighth notes is the dynamics and the mix.
 I used enough combinations and copies of samples that nearly every eighth note in the pattern is unique.

 The best beats have a sort of hidden complexity, seeming simple on the surface but feeling very deep and confident.
 This, I believe, is the overall goal here.

 In the picture below, you may see something that seems wrong – the velocities are all the same.
 This is because I used a different method for adding expression I like to call “sample-duplicate-vary”.
-Instead of drawing in or recording different velocities, I actually used multiple samples recorded at different velocities, and adjusted some parameters like panning and decay.
-This gave me control over every parameters of each variation rather than just the level, and allowed me to sequence them separately.
+Instead of drawing in or recording different velocities, I actually used multiple samples recorded at different velocities and adjusted some parameters like panning and decay.
+This gave me control over every parameter of each variation rather than just the level and allowed me to sequence them separately.